Polypharmacy and Deprescribing Online Learning Module for Health Care Providers

 This letter discusses the issues around elders who are on a multitude of drugs and suggests that medication regimes should be challenged routinely.
 Logical approaches to working with this problem are suggested.

-Medstopper is a deprescribing web-based tool developed by a team of health professionals to help doctors and their patients look at a list of medications to decide if some should be stopped or changed.
-The medications are ranked in order with those least safe or effective at the top (consider stopping first) and colour coded.
+Medstopper is a Canadian deprescribing web-based tool developed by a team of health professionals to help doctors and their patients look at a list of medications to decide if some should be stopped or changed.
+The medications are ranked in order with those least safe or effective at the top (consider stopping first) and colour-coded.

 Best Practice Journal.
 A practical guide to stopping medicines in older people.
 Best Pract J 2010;27:10-23.

-Sleepwell Nova Scotia is a website that contains information to help people manage insomnia without relying on sleeping pills.
+Sleepwell is a Canadian website that contains information to help people manage insomnia without relying on sleeping pills.